Son preference in China: History

 The origin of the son preference can be related to the beginning of Chinese patriarchal society.
 Agriculture is also a key factor in the historical preference for sons.
-For thousands of years in China, most people preferred sons to daughters because of their greater earning potential, especially in agrarian communities where strength-based tasks such as hunting, animal husbandry, and plowing are major sources of income.
+For thousands of years in China, most people preferred sons to daughters because of their perceived greater earning potential, especially in agrarian communities where strength-based tasks such as hunting, animal husbandry, and plowing are major sources of income.

 Population pyramid of China (as of 2020) showing surplus sex by age cohorts.
 Many countries show a similar trend; Canada for example, shows a similar though less pronounced tendency.

 In traditional Chinese religious practice, males are preferred because they have the ability to continue the family line.
 Further, women are not traditionally responsible for their parents when they marry, while men are expected to care for parents in their old age.
-The ideas of male superiority and female inferiority have existed in the patriarchal society for considerable time.
+The ideas of male superiority and female inferiority have existed in patriarchal societies for considerable time.
 With the development of feudal ethics, this viewpoint gradually developed and became culturally entrenched.

 Among the folk practices in China prior to the founding of the People's Republic of China (PRC) was the use of a shaman's charm to destroy the "Curse of Nine-Daughters".

 Also prior to the founding of the PRC, certain aspects of taijiao (fetal education) were believed to help ensure a fetus would be male, and pregnant women might visit also a fortune teller in an effort to determine fetal sex.

 In the PRC, local government bureaus and work units composed cultural works such as songs and dramas in an effort to overturn traditional cultural practices deemed inconsistent with modernization, namely the traditional son preference and trends of marrying earlier and having larger families.
 Organized group conversations and cultural activities were also used to challenge these traditional preferences and achieved some success.

 The traditional son preference in China has contributed to sex-selective abortions following the development of ultrasound machines in the 1980s and China's one-child policy.
 In 1986, the National Commission for Family Planning and the Ministry of Health prohibited prenatal sex determination except when diagnosing hereditary diseases.Individuals or clinics that violate the prohibition are subject to fines.
 This prohibition was repeatedly affirmed in the 1980s, 1990s, and early 2000s.
 Since the 1990s, government efforts to eliminate the traditional son preference and to promote son/daughter equality in family planning have increased.
 They further accelerated after the United Nations-sponsored Caring for Girls national campaign in 2003.